Refugee Resettlement during COVID-19 FAQ

 - Non-medical masks, sanitizers, and tissues will be provided by IOM at departure.
 Some resettlement offices are providing similar sanitation materials upon arrival if necessary and available.

-- As a majority of refugees are resettled near or with family or friends in the U.S. (U.S. ties), the resettlement agencies inform and educate all U.S. ties regarding this requirement.
-In these situations, the local resettlement agencies arrange for refugees to either self-isolate in their U.S. ties’ homes or they are placed into transitional housing for a 14-day period.
+- As a majority of refugees are resettled near or with family or friends in the U.S. (U.S. ties), the resettlement agencies inform and educate all U.S. ties regarding the 14-day stay-at-home recommendation.

-- During the 14-day quarantine period, refugees can still expect to have sufficient food and groceries (sometimes provided through contactless delivery), regular contact (often by phone) with their local RA, and receive updated guidance specific to COVID-19.
+- During the 14-day stay at home period, refugees can still expect to have sufficient food and groceries (sometimes provided through contactless delivery), regular contact (often by phone) with their local RA, and receive updated guidance specific to COVID-19.

 - To limit the spread of the disease, governments are asking individuals to follow guidance or rules which are put in place for the safety of everyone.